alaserm/VisualTAF/README.md

 4. It comes with fully functional demo test scripts which can serve as template for your project, you can run them from right-click context menu.

-For technical support and questions contact **alaserm@yahoo.com** I can also provide affordable turn-key automation services for your organisation.
+*For technical support and questions contact **alaserm@yahoo.com**<br>
+I can also provide affordable turn-key automation services for your organisation.*